JBelief/jetson-xray-pneumonia/README.md

 ```

 ## 7. How it works
-1. Data split: we generate `data/splits/{train,val,test}.txt` pointing to the original pneumonia dataset in `/nvdli-data/...`.
+1. Data split: I generate `data/splits/{train,val,test}.txt` pointing to the original pneumonia dataset in `/nvdli-data/...`.
-2. Training: we fine-tune a ResNet-18 on Jetson with small batch size (`batch_size: 8`) and `num_workers: 0` to avoid OOM/shm errors.
+2. Training: I fine-tune a ResNet-18 on Jetson with small batch size (`batch_size: 8`) and `num_workers: 0` to avoid OOM/shm errors.
-3. Export to TensorRT: we load the trained PyTorch model and run `torch2trt` to build `models/model_fp16.engine`.
+3. Export to TensorRT: I load the trained PyTorch model and run `torch2trt` to build `models/model_fp16.engine`.
 4. Inference: both the CLI script (`scripts/infer_trt.py`) and the web app (`app/app.py`) load the same engine and run inference on a single uploaded X-ray.
 5. Web UI: the page shows
    - uploaded file name